CERT-Polska/mquery/docs/internals.md

 ```

 This is parsed to `()`.
 We don't accelerate file size queries, so
-*all the files* will have to be scanned with yara rule.
+*all the files* will have to be scanned with Yara rule.

-Similarly we can't speed up other expressions like:
+Similarly, we can't speed up other expressions like:

 ```
 rule IsPE